Contributing¶

 When working on documentation changes in your local machine, you can

-compile them using tox
+compile them using uv:

 and use Python’s built-in web server for a preview in your web browser